The Woolman Semester School: Progressive, Experiential Education

 We recently won The Green Voice Bay Area Award (Acknowledging Youth & Organizations Leading the Way in Eco-Awareness, Social Justice, Sustainability, and Peace).

-The academic foundation of the semester school consists of three core academic classes: Peace Studies, Environmental Science, and Global Issues as well as two academic electives, math (Algebra II and Pre-Calculus) and Conversational Spanish.
+The academic foundation of the semester school consists of three core academic classes: Peace Studies, Environmental Science, and Global Issues as well as academic electives, such as Math (Algebra II and Pre-Calculus) and Conversational Spanish.
 All students take Art, Nonviolent Communication and Farm to Table classes.
-In addition, students who do not need Math or Spanish may choose from non-acdemic electives which are offered each semester.
-In the past these courses have included Art as Activism, Wilderness Training, Permaculture, the History of American Music and others.
+In addition, students who do not need Math or Spanish may choose from a variety of non-academic electives which are offered each semester.
+In the past, these courses have included Art as Activism, Wilderness Training, Woolman Wild, Permaculture, the History of American Music and others.

 Now Enrolling For Upcoming Semesters: